-Scientists suggest there are links between deficiencies in specific vitamins and minerals and migraine.
+Scientists suggest there are links between deficiencies vitamin D, riboflavin, magnesium and migraine.
 They also indicate that supplementing these nutrients may ease symptoms.

 For example, vitamin D, riboflavin, and magnesium may be beneficial for people experiencing migraine headaches.